 Levels of Study

-Pre-Introductory—The purpose of the 5 year old (Kindergarten) course is to provide a broad exposure to the language for both native and non-native children.
-Students will focus on learning basic vocabulary through conversation, games, and hands-on projects.
-Additionally, students will be exposed to the Cyrillic alphabet and begin recognizing printed Russian letters.
+Pre-Introductory—The purpose of the 5-year-olds (Kindergarten) course is to provide a broad exposure to the language for both native and non-native children.
+Students focus on learning basic vocabulary through conversation, games, and hands-on projects.
+Additionally, students are exposed to the Cyrillic alphabet and begin recognizing printed Russian letters.

-Intermediate—This level is designed for students with 1-2 years of academic background in the Russian Language.
+Intermediate—This level is designed for students with one to two years of academic background in the Russian Language.
 These courses are centered on the practical application of communication skills, with an emphasis on the language material used in everyday situations while focusing on grammar.
-Students continue to acquire new vocabulary and practice using this vocab in reading, writing, and speaking.
+Students continue to acquire new vocabulary and practice using this vocabulary in reading, writing, and speaking.
 Students read and tell short stories, read traditional Russian folk tales, learn to correctly identify and use tenses (past and future) and the six cases.

-Advanced/Native—Students with at least 3-4 years of academic Russian study who are at or near native level are placed into our advanced classes.
+Advanced/Native—Students with at least three to four years of academic Russian study who are at or near native level are placed into our advanced classes.
 These classes are centered on the practical application of communication skills, but great emphasis is placed on the written word and proper academic Russian.
 Students continue to learn and apply Russian grammar skills to their speaking and writing, but they are also taught to analyze Russian literary texts.
 Students are introduced to the movements of Russian Classicism, Romanticism, and Realism.
-They begin to study and analyze works of Russian authors ranging from ancient literature through present day.
+They begin to study and analyze works of Russian authors, ranging from ancient literature through the present day.